abra-code/replay/README.md

                      identifying a group of actions to be executed concurrently.
 Subsequent requests to add actions with "dispatch" tool must refer to the same name. "replay" server listens to request messages sent by "dispatch".
 If the server is not running for given batch name, the first request to add an action starts "replay" in server mode.
-Therefore staring the server manually is not required but it is possible if needed.
+Therefore starting the server manually is not required but it is possible if needed.
   -l, --stdout PATH  log standard output to provided file path.
   -m, --stderr PATH  log standard error to provided file path.